timvisee/ffsend/README.md

 `ffsend` uses client side encryption, to ensure your files are securely encrypted before they are uploaded to the remote host.
 This makes it impossible for third parties to decrypt your file without having the secret (encryption key).
-The file and it's metadata are encrypted using `128-bit AES-GCM`, and a `HMAC SHA-256` signing key is used for request authentication.
+The file and its metadata are encrypted using `128-bit AES-GCM`, and a `HMAC SHA-256` signing key is used for request authentication.
 This is consistent with the encryption documentation provided by the [Send][send] service, `ffsend` is a tool for.